tomwesolowski/satan-solver/README.md

 <h3> The goal </h3>

 Our goal is to create fast (as hell!) and still simple SAT solver that could bravely compete with modern state-of-the-art solvers.
 This is the first time we create our own SAT solver - we want to learn from the others, benefit from the experiences of our <s>older</s> more experienced friends and build up our project on them.

 For this reason, the primary version of our solver is mainly based on MINISAT and its implementation (comprehensively described here: http://www.decision-procedures.org/handouts/MiniSat.pdf ).
-We hope our project will outperform its ancestor.
+We hope our project will outperform its ancestor very soon.

 We would like to thank Dr Michał Wrona for inspiring us to create this project.
-The project is a part of 'SAT Solvers' course at Jagiellonian University.
+The project is a part of 'SAT Solvers' course conducted by Jagiellonian University.

 <h3> What has been done? </h3>